 - If you need to travel to the United States on your U.S. passport after the second interview but before the Certificate of Loss of Nationality has been approved, please so advise the embassy or consulate at the second interview.

 - Interview: A Consular Officer will interview you.
 You will be given another opportunity to review the documents prior to signing them and taking the oath of renunciation.

-- Fee: Immediately prior to taking the Oath of Renunciation, you must pay the non-refundable fee of $2,350 for processing the request for Certificate of Loss of Nationality.
+- Fee: Immediately prior to taking the Oath of Renunciation, you must pay the non-refundable fee (please click here to see the fee) for processing the request for Certificate of Loss of Nationality.
 We accept credit cards (preferred), or cash (Euros or Dollars).
 We do NOT accept personal checks or bank debit, ATM or Bankomat cards.
 This fee is not waivable, nor is it refundable on the sole basis of denial of your request for a CLN.